-Gatsby is most suitable for new developers and Jamstack beginners.
+Gatsby and Jamstack go pretty well together, especially for websites that don't require much data and dynamic content.
+It's most suitable for new Jamstack developers.
 But it can also be helpful for those who need a unified, elastic set of tools to flexibly create websites and improve the developer experience.
 Gatsby allows you to work with the latest web technologies, provides an environment for easy deployment, and is known for its scalability.

 2. Hugo (Go)